Hikipeko/knowledge-garden/University/Winter 2023/EECS 475/3 Private-Key Encryption 475.md

 #### 3.2.1 The Basic Definition of Security

-We made two modifications to the [[Introduction and Classical Cryptography 475#Perfectly Indistinguishability|perfectly indistinguishability]].
+We made two modifications to the [[1 Introduction 475#Perfectly Indistinguishability|perfectly indistinguishability]].
 We consider only adversaries running in polynomial time, and we let them to have negligible advantage.
 Another difference is that we view the running time and success probability as functions of $n$.

 ##### Definition 3.8 EAV-Security (Indistinguishability)